Why Choose Us?

 Several key questions and answers will help you understand more about personal injury.
 Feel free to call us anytime with any additional questions you have.

-Baltimore personal injury lawyers typically take a percentage of the settlement or verdict you receive, which means you pay no costs upfront.
+Personal injury lawyers typically take a percentage of the settlement or verdict you receive, which means you pay no costs upfront.
 This type of arrangement is known as a contingency-fee-basis of payment and allows clients to hang on to valuable resources while their case is being resolved.
 If the lawyer loses the case, you pay no fees or costs.

 It is usually better for your case if you don’t speak to any insurance companies before consulting with an experienced personal injury lawyer.
 You need representation when dealing with insurance adjusters.
 Without an advocate on your side, you may receive a reduced payout or a claim denial.